NOAA-ORR-ERD/WebGnomeClient/doc/location_files/boston_and_vicinity_examples.rst

 Tides are an important part of the circulation in Boston Harbor.
-In this example, you will examine the effects of tides by starting a spill at two different times in the tidal cycle, once at the beginning of a flood tide
+In this example, you will examine the effects of tides by starting a spill at two different times in the tidal cycle, once at the beginning of a flood tide:

 Start Time: May 4, 2000 at 6:00 p.m.
 (1800)

-and once at the beginning of an ebb tide
+and once at the beginning of an ebb tide:

 Start Time: May 5, 2000 at midnight (0000)